English | Français

-When stress and anxiety become very intense or chronic, they can impact the somatic (physical) health as well.
-Since the nervous system modulates all physiological functions, and as the brain takes into account the emotional state in all that it does, the strong emotions always end up having an impact not only on the mood and behavior, but also on the somatic health and on the etiopathogenesis of a large variety of multi-factorial and systemic health issues.
+When stress and anxiety become very intense or chronic, they can impact somatic (physical) health as well.
+Since the nervous system modulates all physiological functions, and as the brain takes into account the emotional state in all that it does, strong emotions always end up having an impact not only on the mood and behavior but also on the somatic health and the etiopathogenesis of a large variety of multi-factorial and systemic health issues.

 While you are in the middle of a stress response, the stress response will mobilize all your resources for your survival, and your body's nourishing, restorative, maintenance and self-repair functions come to a screeching halt.
 Unfortunately, when the threat is imaginary, the subconscious mind doesn't realize that there is no real threat.
 Over time, when this stress response is repetitively triggered by imaginary threats, nature's biological response ends up doing more harm than good.